 8. Exercise Daily

 Squeezing in 30 minutes of exercise every day can play a major role in your quality of sleep and ultimately, overall health.
 Studies have found a morning run in the sun can not only lower your blood pressure but also induce longer sleep cycles.
-If you’re not one for an early morning workout, doing yoga or stretches in the evening hours can activate your parasympathetic nervous system and relax your body for sleep.
+If you’re not one for an early morning workout, doing pilates or stretches in the evening hours can activate your parasympathetic nervous system and relax your body for sleep.

 Though a lack of energy may make you feel too tired to get to the gym, regular exercise can significantly improve your sleep in the long-run.